katiekeegan/website/content/authors/admin/_index.md

 I am a fourth-year undergraduate interested in applied math and computational data analysis.

-I will be graduating in May 2022.
+I started college at 14 through the [Program for the Exceptionally Gifted](https://marybaldwin.edu/peg/) and will graduate college in May 2022 at age 18.